ang3lo-azevedo/galaxy-book5-pro-linux/readme.md

 ## Linux Platform Driver

-I have created the start of a Linux Kernel platform driver for the device called "Samsung Galaxybook" which you can find here: <https://github.com/joshuagrisham/samsung-galaxybook-extras>
+[joshuagrisham](https://github.com/joshuagrisham) created the start of a Linux Kernel platform driver for the device called "Samsung Galaxybook" which you can find here: <https://github.com/joshuagrisham/samsung-galaxybook-extras>

-It is likely that this driver can actually support many of the recent Samsung Galaxy Book series notebooks (not just the Galaxy Book2 Pro like I have).

 With this driver, there is expected to be the possibility to control at least the following features: